-"Chocolate" is so much more than a candy bar that you can buy at the store.
-This one word encompasses everything from smooth, sweet white chocolate to the darkest bittersweet chocolate, and everything in between.
-But what is chocolate, where does it come from, and what do all of the chocolate varieties actually mean?
+Chocolate may be a familiar food and a common ingredient, but the word "chocolate" can mean a variety of different things.
+One simple word encompasses everything from smooth, sweet white chocolate to the darkest bittersweet chocolate, and everything in between.
+So what is chocolate, where does it come from, and what do all of the chocolate varieties actually mean?

 The beans are fermented, dried, roasted, and ground, and the resulting products include cocoa butter, a smooth, solid fat used in both food and cosmetics, and chocolate liquor, or ground roasted cocoa beans.